venkydesai/email-spam-classification/README.md

 - Visualized Spam and Not Spam dataset and found the data was imbalanced
 - NLTK Punkt sentence tokenizer is used to calculate the number of characters, number of words, and number of sentences in the **text** feature.
 - After adding the above three features, the dataset is visualized.
 The correlation Matrix shows a high correlation between the three new features.
 Therefore, only one feature among them is used for further pre-processing tasks.
-- Spam and Not Spam words are visualized using wordcloud
+- Spam and Not Spam words are visualized using word cloud

 ## 3. Text Preprocessing
 The following pre-processing tasks were implemented:-